zerodaycode/canyon-book/src/introduction.md

 Welcome to `The Canyon's SQL book`!
 This is a *work-in-progress* user guide for the `Canyon-SQL` ORM and querybuilder.

+## Join our discord

+For the latest announcements, frequently asked questions, and discussions about `Canyon` in general, join our [Discord](https://discord.gg/MhwSymk7F6).

 ## Phylosophy of design

 The idea behind `Canyon-SQL` is a really simple one: *Make the developer's life easier*.